Zika Virus Facts: What You Need to Know

 Protect your family with mosquito control

 Taking steps to reduce mosquitoes around your home and neighborhood is an effective step towards protecting your family from Zika Virus.
-Our technicians are trained to use EPA-approved spray treatments across your property, forming a barrier that kills mosquitoes, fleas, and ticks, and prevents them from laying more eggs.
+Our technicians are trained to use spray treatments across your property, forming a barrier that kills mosquitoes and ticks, and prevents them from laying more eggs.
 Your technician will also look for any active larvae populations and warn you of potential breeding areas on your property.

 To ensure that the barrier remains intact and that mosquitoes stay neutralized, we recommend regular treatments every 21 days.